Samsung/tizen-docs/docs/application/dotnet/guides/nui/grid-layout.md

 ## Horizontal stretch and vertical stretch

-The `HorizontalStretch` and `VerticalStretch` properties define how child is resized within space of the cell. the value can be `Stretchflags` enum:
+The `HorizontalStretch` and `VerticalStretch` properties define how a child is resized within the space of the cell.
+The values can be specified as `Stretchflags` enum:

 ![gridStretch](./media/gridStretch.png)